Avocado farm🥑 with beautiful view, surrounded by redwoods, 30 minutes from Santa Cruz

 California

-I am pleased to announce that after being able to accommodate just one Wwoofer over the past several years, I am now able to accommodate two.
-Depending on the dates, I will usually have a cottage available for housing rather than a tent.
+I am currently able to accommodate up to two people at a time for a Wwoof visit.
+I will usually have a cottage available for housing and provide meals to all who are helping on the farm.
 Still a number of openings available for the coming months.
 If you are interested in a visit please let me know.

 Over the years Wwoofers have been an integral part of this farm and I once again am enjoying meeting enthusiastic individuals from around the country and around the world while sharing the wonderful experience of life on this farm.
 I will consider hosting a WWOOFER for as little as a week or up to a month, generally 3 weeks has proven to be ideal.
 Activities could include harvesting, mulching, composting, pruning, grafting, planting, digging, weeding, cultivating, irrigation, and perhaps a small construction project .
 Please let me know if you have other skills such as experience in construction or technical/computer skills as there are a number of potential projects as well.
 We ask each visitor to contribute up to 6 hours a day, 5.5 days a week.
 The main house is open for use during the day and evening.
 Healthy vegetarian food will be provided with most meals prepared for you and access to the kitchen for others.
 We ask each wwoofer to plan on assisting with the preparation/clean up of shared meals in addition to the other work hours.

 The homestead/farm is at the end of a private country road surrounded by forests of redwood, madrone and live oaks, located off of a scenic route.
 It's a 15 minute drive from Watsonville and 30 minutes from Santa Cruz.
 (No nearby public transportation).
 Beaches, redwood forest trails and other small farms, are all nearby.
-I have three children (ages 16, 28 and 30) and seek someone who will be respectful of this quiet family setting.
+I have three daughters (ages 17, 29 and 31) and seek someone who will be respectful of this quiet family setting.
 No drugs/alcohol please.
 We also have a cat and two dogs.
 When time allows, we enjoy sharing more than meals and garden work - music making? arts ? conversation? board games? what are your interests?

 This would be a good setting for you if you like to get your hands into the dirt, enjoy being in beautiful natural surroundings, relish the flavors of fresh produce and vegetarian cuisine, are open to being instructed in how to do things in order to obtain best results, and can work independently or as part of a team.
 Before finalizing any visit request I will request that we speak briefly by phone.
 Upon arrival all visitors will be asked to show a driver's license or other ID.
 Thanks for reading this far and I look forward to your application and potential visit.